 - a few euros in case you want to buy a drink or some fruit from the market in Barcelone.

-Friday: Guests Arrive from 18h00 onwards and have time meet the animonsters and to explore the farm and its immediate surroundings before the first evening’s welcome dinner.
+Day 1: Guests Arrive from 18h00 onwards and have time to explore the immediate surroundings before the first evening’s welcome dinner.

 Tasting the wines of Gascony